rbodsworth/our-place-in-space/readme.md

 This project aims explore questions of how an individual relates to the global.

 ## MVP
-Display an image from the NASA Astronomy Picture of the day api.
+Display an image from the [NASA Astronomy Picture APOD](https://github.com/nasa/apod-api) of the day api.

 ### Extension
 Integrate further NASA api